Tharuni-23/European-Fashion-Ecommerce-Analysis/README.md

 ## Project Outcome

-This dashboard provides a clear overview of sales performance and customer trends while supporting data-driven business decisions through interactive visualizations and actionable insights..
+This dashboard provides a clear overview of sales performance and customer trends while supporting data-driven business decisions through interactive visualizations and actionable insights.